 By the 1910-1911 winter season, James and Martha Proctor had made 273 Commonwealth their home.
-They also continued to maintain a home in Ipswich.
+They also continued to maintain a home in Hamilton.

 Thomas Proctor, Jr., made Topsfield his year-round residence for several years, and then purchased 133 Commonwealth as his Boston home in June of 1912.

-James and Martha (Riker) Proctor lived at 273 Commonwealth with their children: Thomas Emerson Proctor, II, Mary (Polly) Jackson Proctor, John Riker Proctor, Esther Benedict Proctor, and Martha Moore Proctor.
+James and Martha Proctor lived at 273 Commonwealth with their five children: Thomas Emerson Proctor, II, Mary (Polly) Jackson Proctor, John Riker Proctor, Esther Benedict Proctor, and Martha Moore Proctor.

-Martha (Riker) Proctor died in October of 1923.
-James Proctor and their five children continued to live at 273 Commonwealth and in Ipswich.
+Martha Proctor died in October of 1923.
+James Proctor and their children continued to live at 273 Commonwealth and in Hamilton.

 By the mid-1920s, James Proctor was a trustee and president of E. A. Abbott Company, building contractors.